GeorgeSchiro/GoPcBackup/README.md

 ========

-<b>GoPC Backup</b> is a simple software utility used for backing up virtual machines (see screenshots below).
+<b>GoPC Backup</b> is a simple software utility for backing up virtual machines (screenshots below).

 It backs up files from a virtual PC (running Windows) to its virtual machine host.
 It can also automatically copy each backup to network shares as well as any attached devices (eg. thumb drives).
 It can also clean up files older than a given number of days.

 <b>GoPC Backup</b> is not limited to virtual machines.
 It can also backup and cleanup files on any Windows PC.

-During a crisis you don't want to be scrambling to assemble pieces of backups to restore.
-You want to have everything in one place.
-Have you ever worried that your backup may not actually be restorable when you need it?
-How many times have you heard about backup restorations that were never tested until needed?
-Then they failed.
+During a crisis, scrambling to assemble pieces of backups to restore can be harrowing.
+Having everything in one place really makes more sense.
+Have you heard about backups that were never tested until a system crash?
+Have you ever worried that your backup may fail to restore when you need it?

-For these reasons <b>GoPC Backup</b> does full backups (rather than incremental backups) and it uses common ZIP files that can be verified anytime simply by opening them and browsing their contents.
-Any ZIP file software can browse and restore your backup files.
+For these reasons <b>GoPC Backup</b> does full backups rather than incremental backups and it uses common ZIP files that can be verified anytime simply by opening them and browsing their contents.
+Any ZIP file software can browse and restore your backups.
 This means that you can easily restore individual files or all of them.

 <b>GoPC Backup</b> creates date-named ZIP files.
 That way you can keep and review previous versions of your files as an archive.